ZakAroui/InTouch/README.md

 ![InTouch icon](GetInTouch_icon.png)

 InTouch is a mobile app developed for Android devices.
-The app has a simple approach of saving the contact information of the people you get in touch with at events or meetups, in an easy and simple way, just by saving the person's name, email, phone, a note about how you met (to help you memorize your people!!!), and an optional picture of the contact's business card.
-The app's core feature is scanning business cards and populating the details on the respective fields.
+The app has a simple approach of saving contact information of the people you get in touch with at events or meetups, in an easy and simple way, just by scanning the business card of the person you meet, and saving the person's name, email, phone, a note about how you met (to help you memorize them people!!!).
+The app's core feature is scanning business cards and populating the details on them to the respective fields.
 All the contacts that you save using InTouch, are stored in your phone's contacts local database with your other contacts, and can be accessed from your default contacts app.

 # Description